 This is our favorite way to wrap up the year, by giving the gift of your select pictures to the world.
-We’d love you—yes, you!—to help us fill out our upcoming 2017 Community Photos page, just like the wonderful pages from years gone by:
+We’d love you—yes, you!—to help us fill out our upcoming Community Photos page, just like the wonderful pages from years gone by.

 How to be included

 It’s too easy not to!
-Send in 1–3 of your best shots from this year to the email address that reads “info [at] psych [dot] dog” right now if you have them.
+Send in your best shot from this year to the email address that reads “info [at] psych [dot] dog” right now if you have it.
 If you don’t have it, just snap it and send it by the end of the year.
 Definitely don’t send more than three!